jdiamond/MQTT.ts/README.md

 A browser build can be made like this:

 ```
+cd build
 npm run build:browser
 ```

-Look in index.html to see an example of using it.
+The [examples/browser](examples/browser) folder contains an example using it.

 ## TODO